Owyn/HandyImage/Tutorial: adding new imagehosts support.md

 This topic would be a tutorial on how to add support for new hosts, after you add it you can commit code changes to script's github https://github.com/Owyn/HandyImage so I can update this userscript here for everyone.

-Note: script is for image-hosting sites where you can upload images yourself with browser, not for galleries or any other image hostings where any user can't just upload images.
+Note: this script is for image-hosting sites where you can upload images yourself with browser, not for galleries or any other image hostings where any user can't just upload images (this script is not to include every website with images on the internet).

 ok, **Tutorial**: